FACE FRONT, TRUE BELIEVER1 of 12

 Over the years, Magneto has walked between heroism and villainy, almost without effort, a living symbol of the complicated ways that the evil acts of men influence those who they victimize.

 Debuting in Sgt.
-Fury and His Howling Commandos #1 in 1963, Fury was originally a WWII war hero whose "modern day" adventures made him a grizzled, resourceful spy who was more John Wayne than 007.
+Fury and His Howling Commandos #1 in 1963, Fury was originally a World War I war hero whose "modern day" adventures made him a grizzled, resourceful spy who was more John Wayne than 007.

-Over the years, Fury has become a major player in the Marvel Universe, one of the puppet masters most adept at pulling the strings of both heroes and villains - for better or worse.
+Over time, Fury has become a major player in the Marvel Universe, one of the puppet masters most adept at pulling the strings of both heroes and villains - for better or worse.

 The Hulk is a perfect example of Lee and artist Jack Kirby's ability to take a simple concept and make magic of it.
 Though Hulk's debut in 1962's The Incredible Hulk #1 didn't catch on right away, by the time the character guest-starred in Fantastic Four and helped found the Avengers, he had become one of Marvel's top guest stars, granting him a second chance at an ongoing feature in Tales to Astonish, springboarding the Hulk into major pop culture stardom, including one of the earliest live-action Marvel TV shows.